IN THIS SECTION

 This low student–to–faculty ratio, coupled with a collaborative, open–door culture creates a great environment for education.

-If you're considering studying Geological Sciences at Indiana, visit our Prospective Students pages and contact:
+If you are considering studying Geological Sciences at Indiana, contact: